clab/dynet/README.md

 # cnn
 C++ neural network library

-#### Getting started
+#### Important: Eigen version requirement

-You need the [development version of the Eigen library](https://bitbucket.org/eigen/eigen) for this software to function.
-If you use the release version, you may get assertion failures or compile errors.
+You need the [development version of the Eigen library](https://bitbucket.org/eigen/eigen) for this software to function. **If you use the release version rather than the development version, you may get assertion failures or compile errors.**

 #### Building